brycewray/hugo-site/content/privacy/_index.md

 ### Cloudflare Browser Insights

 This site's traffic goes through [Cloudflare](https://cloudflare.com) and is configured to use its Browser Insights tool.
-Cloudflare says Browser Insights "collects the bare minimum amount of information, timing metrics, to show customers how their websites perform" and that "Cloudflare does not track individual end-users *[sic]* across our customers’ Internet properties."
+Cloudflare says Browser Insights "collects the bare minimum amount of information, timing metrics, to show customers how their websites perform" and that "Cloudflare does not track individual end-users *[sic]* across our customers' Internet properties."
 For more details, see [this Cloudflare support article](https://support.cloudflare.com/hc/en-us/articles/360033929991-Cloudflare-Browser-Insights) and the Cloudflare blog post, "[Introducing Browser Insights](https://blog.cloudflare.com/introducing-browser-insights/)."

 ### Fathom Analytics